sinch/sinch-sdk-java/examples/tutorials/voice/handle-incoming-call/README.md

 #### Server port
 Located in `server` section:
-- port: The port to be used to listen incoming request. <em>Default: 8090</em>
+- port: The port to be used for listening for incoming requests. <em>Default: 8090</em>

 ### Starting server locally